libsdl-org/sdlwiki/SDL2/SDL_HINT_GRAB_KEYBOARD.md

 ## Remarks

-This variable can be set to the following values: "0" - Grab will affect only the mouse "1" - Grab will affect mouse and keyboard
+This variable can be set to the following values:

-By default SDL will not grab the keyboard so system shortcuts still work.
+- "0": Grab will affect only the mouse

-## Default
+- "1": Grab will affect mouse and keyboard

 By default SDL will not grab the keyboard so system shortcuts still work.